d0n601/HTB_Writeup-Template/README.md

 ### Password Protect pdf
-**Update:** Now, HTB has dyamic flags, so while this is a nice tutorial on how to password protect a PDF, it doesn't really make sense any more to use your root flag as the password.
-No one else will have the same root flag as you, so only you'll know how to get in...
+**Update:** Now, HTB has **dyamic flags**, so while this is a nice tutorial on how to password protect a PDF, it doesn't really make sense any more to use your root flag as the password.
+No one else will have the same root flag as you, so only you'll know how to get in.
+Some folks are using things like the `/etc/shadow` file's root hash.

 To password protect the pdf I use `pdftk`.
 From the root folder of the writup directory issue the following command.